qr kod na stranku

 Leipzig has been a trade city since at least the time of the Holy Roman Empire.
 The city sits at the intersection of the Via Regia and the Via Imperii, two important medieval trade routes.
 Leipzig was once one of the major European centers of learning and culture in fields such as music and publishing.
 Leipzig became a major urban center within the German Democratic Republic (East Germany) after the Second World War, but its cultural and economic importance declined.

-neighbours: Landkreis Leipzig, Nordsachsen
+Neighbours: Landkreis Leipzig, Nordsachsen

-Suggested citation: Michal Páleník: EU regions - Leipzig - DED51, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DED51
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Leipzig – DED51, IZ Bratislava, retrieved from: https://www.iz.sk/PDED51, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DED51